Apple TV 6

 When Apple debuted the Apple TV 4K in 2017, it included the A10X chipset, more internal storage, and a built-in App Store.

-The new Apple TV would still support 4K content, so a performance update would likely focus on an improved gaming experience.
+The new Apple TV would still be aimed at 4K content, so a performance update would likely focus on an improved gaming experience or other technical features.
 With Apple Arcade gaining new games periodically, it makes sense to offer a more console-equivalent chipset in the Apple TV set-top box.

 In late 2020, Apple launched its M1 chip on the latest 13-inch MacBook Pro, MacBook Air, and Mac mini.
 While Apple has designed custom chipsets for mobile devices since the original iPhone in 2007, its first desktop chip demonstrated that the company can make silicon that performs magnitudes better on a Mac than Intel's chips with integrated graphics could.
 Given Apple Silicon's years of impressive mobile results and surprising early Mac success, and because a plugged-in set-top-box doesn't need to prioritize power efficiency, perhaps the next Apple TV will provide equally dramatic results in gaming.